SoftUni-Internal/interactive-content/EN/06-Forms/02-Controlled-Forms.md

 # Unified Unit Approach

-React handles all form inputs in a similar fashion.
+React similarly handles all form inputs.

-## The textarea element
+## The text area element

 A `<textarea>` element defines its text by its children in HTML: